-Originally from Davis, California, Fatuma is a senior at Harvard College, concentrating in Human Evolutionary Biology, with a secondary in Global Health and Health Policy.
-She has spent much of her time at Harvard exploring the wide range of problem contexts related to healthcare, and is planning to attend medical school after graduating.
-She has spent several summers doing research in chronic disease solutions, and currently works at the Harvard School of Public Health studying the protein makeup of HDL.
+Originally from Davis, California, Fatuma graduated from Harvard College with honors in May 2017.
+She concentrated in Human Evolutionary Biology, with a secondary in Global Health and Health Policy.
+She spent much of her time at Harvard exploring the wide range of problem contexts related to healthcare, and is planning to attend medical school after graduating.
+She has spent several summers doing research in chronic disease solutions, and spent much of her Harvard career at the Harvard School of Public Health studying the protein makeup of HDL.
 Moreover, she has worked to alleviate health inequities, by educating and engaging at-risk populations through her work as a Health Education teacher and a volunteer at a family clinic.
-In her free time, Fatuma likes to bake and speculate what will happen next on Grey’s Anatomy.
+After graduating she moved to San Francisco, where she works as a clinical research coordinator at the Department of Pediatric Cardiology at UC-San Francisco.
+Fatuma continues to dedicate her time to alleviating health inequalities, and volunteers as a resource specialist at San Francisco's free clinic, Clinic by the Bay.
+In her free time, she likes cooking, baking and exploring new places in San Francisco.